techwithtee/Computing-Project-Rate-My-Style/README.md

 # Rate My Style

-A Fashion Rating Web Application built with ASP.NET Web Forms and C#, developed as a Foundation Year Computing project (awarded a First Class).
+A Fashion Rating Web Application built with ASP.NET Web Forms and C#, developed as a Foundation Year Computing Project at University of Essex (awarded a First Class).

 ## Overview